TirsitEndeshaw/Data-Analysis-projects/README.md

-# Hello-World
+# Data Analysis Journey

+I love the way Data visualisation can tell the story in simple ways.
+I am enjoying every step of the journey.

 Data Analysis is what I am diving now.
 SQL and Excel are a great tools for data analysis tasks.
-I am excited to work with data analysis projects and developing problem solving softwares.
+I am excited to work with data analysis projects and developing problem solving analysis and presenting the visualization to tell the story.

+Loved further diving to Python and Tableau best tooldata Analysis.